osposweb/osposweb.github.io/Getting-Started-installations.md

 Professional install will assumed behing a complex network, that will **redirect the port and the path of the OSPOS installation** due a front webserver will receive the request and firewall/reverseproxy will redirect to the ospos server install place.

 * If you **will use reverse proxy redirection** due there's no need of a installed firewall in the local webserver OS, that are under a DMZ zone.
-* If you **dont want hiyacked all the root of your webserver**, can defined  new port and to that port a new webroot htdocs place where the OSPOS software will reside away of the normal webserver installation.
+* If you **dont want to hijack all the root of your webserver**, can defined  new port and to that port a new webroot htdocs place where the OSPOS software will reside away of the normal webserver installation.

 # Other Install guides